 But there is more to it than that.
 The word, āman, as used in this passage, is in the hiphil form.
 The hiphil form suggests an act of intentional interaction with a subject.

-This suggests Abraham didn’t just star at the stars.
+This suggests Abraham didn’t just stare at the stars, daydreaming.
 He consciously and intentionally engaged with God and what God was saying to him.
 He affirmatively confirmed, supported and put his confidence in what God was saying to him in some interactive way.

 Faith/belief is a key concept and critical characteristic of the follower of Christ.
 Abraham is held up as the prime example of faith.
 Abraham is the father of faith.

 Paul says that Abraham was “fully convinced that God was able to do what he had promised.”
-This active faith, trust and confidence in God that Abraham had is what God “counted to him as righteousness”.
+This active faith, trust and confidence in God that Abraham demonstrated is what God “counted to him as righteousness”.
+Faith is interactive trust.

-Abraham didn’t do anything to earn God’s favor but believe God, and God gave him counted him righteousness in return.
+In one sense, Abraham didn’t do anything to earn God’s favor but believe God, and God attributed righteousness to him in return.
 Such a simple thing!
+On the other hand, Abraham’s faith was not just intellectual ascent; he lived his life in the light of that faith.

-And that is all we must do to be counted as righteous in God’s sight today – to believe in the one God sent to us, Jesus Christ, who suffered, died and was buried for us, and who has risen from the dead establishing the promise of God to us that we will be risen too in newness of life.
+And that is what we must do to be counted as righteous in God’s sight today – to believe in the one God sent to us, Jesus Christ, who suffered, died and was buried for us, and who has risen from the dead establishing the promise of God to us that we will be risen to in newness of life.
+If we truly believe this is true, it will become the pivotal point, the centerpiece and the hope of our lives.

-Holding on to belief, holding on to hope and expectation, under the circumstances, when everything they reasonably knew about life, was, perhaps, not so simple.
-Abraham needed to let go of the trust he had in his own knowledge and his own experience and take hold of faith in what god could do.
+Holding on to belief, holding on to hope and expectation, under circumstances was, perhaps, not so simple as it seems.
+Abraham needed to let go of the trust he had in his own knowledge and his own experience and take hold of faith in what God could do.

 By doing this, and by affirming, confirming and embracing the hope of the promise he was given, Abraham entered into right relationship with God.
-It wasn’t anything Abraham did, per se, that made him right(eous); it was the embrace of God and his promise that brought Abraham into this right(eous) relationship with God.
+It wasn’t anything Abraham did, per se, that made him right(eous); it was Abraham’s willingness to embrace God and God’s promise that brought Abraham into this right(eous) relationship with God.

 Abraham’s faith was counted to him as righteousness while he was yet uncircumcised.
 The promise to Abraham and his offspring doesn’t come through the law (being circumcised) but through “the righteousness of faith”.